Lyalpha/pympc/README.md

 minor_planet_check --help
 ```

-> It is not currently possible to pass a custom set of observatory coordinates to the script -
+> **Note:** It is not currently possible to pass a custom set of observatory coordinates to the script -
 > an existing observatory code must be passed.

 ## Limitations